EuroBasket 1955

-The 1955 FIBA European Championship, commonly called FIBA EuroBasket 1955, was the ninth FIBA EuroBasket regional basketball championship, held by FIBA.
+The 1955 FIBA European Championship, commonly called FIBA EuroBasket 1955, was the ninth FIBA EuroBasket regional basketball championship, held by FIBA Europe.
 Eighteen national teams affiliated with the International Basketball Federation (FIBA) entered the competition.
 The competition was hosted by Hungary, silver medal winners of EuroBasket 1953.
 Budapest was the location of the event.

 Results

 First round

 In the preliminary round, the 18 teams were split up into four groups.
 Two of the groups had five teams each, with the other two having four each.
 The top two teams in each group advanced to the final round, while the other ten teams were relegated to classification play.